What percentage of website owners think that a good CMS boosts website’s content structure, flow and output?92%

 Website Builders can include blogs, but their focus and strength are in providing the tools to build the website.
 Such as a frontend visual website building interface.
-When we deploy the site using the Website Buildersthe process typically looks like this –
+When you deploy the site using the Website Buildersthe process typically looks like this –

 Create an account

-Choose a theme (edit if we want)
+Choose a theme (edit if you want)